jezzsantos/automate/docs/installation.md

 ```

 !!! info
-    The automate tool above is dependent on having the `dotnet.exe` development tools (.NET 6.0 or higher) installed on your machine.
-All versions of the CLI are on [nuget.org](https://www.nuget.org/packages/automate)
+    The automate CLI above is dependent on having the `dotnet.exe` development tools (.NET 6.0 or higher) already installed on your machine.
+[Installing dotnet](https://learn.microsoft.com/en-us/dotnet/core/install/).
+All versions of the automate CLI can be found on [nuget.org](https://www.nuget.org/packages/automate)

 ---

-If you don't have `dotnet.exe` installed on your machine, install the CLI manually:
+If you don't have `dotnet.exe` installed on your machine, or you don't want to install `dotnet.exe`, you can just install the automate CLI manually:

 On Windows:

 1. Download the file `automate-Win-x64.exe` to your machine, from: [Releases](https://github.com/jezzsantos/automate/releases)
-2. Remove "protection" for the downloaded file.
-Open the 'Properties' of the downloaded file and uncheck the 'Unblock' setting.
+2. Remove "protection" for the downloaded file, by viewing the 'Properties' of the downloaded file in File Explorer and uncheck the 'Unblock' setting.
 3. Copy and rename (to: `automate.exe`) the file to somewhere on your local machine.
-For example: `%USERPROFILE%\AppData\Local\Programs\automate.exe`
+Recommend: `%USERPROFILE%\AppData\Local\Programs\automate.exe`
 4. Edit your environment variables on Windows and add the folder `%USERPROFILE%\AppData\Local\Programs` to the `Path` variable.

 On MacOS: